lararufflecoles/TutorialStartScreenAndSideMenu/README.md

 # TutorialStartScreenAndSideMenu

-Implementing start screen and a side menu
+App implements a start screen and a side menu

 https://youtu.be/_yQz0sbPzXQ